danilop/yas3fs/README.md

     yas3fs.py /path/to/mount --url=s3://bucket/path --topic TOPIC-ARN --new-queue

-To mount an S3 bucket using SNS and listening to an HTTP endpoint:
+To mount an S3 bucket using SNS and listening to an HTTP endpoint (on EC2):

     yas3fs.py /path/to/mount --url=s3://bucket/path --topic TOPIC-ARN --ec2-hostname --port N